haneylab/Welcome/Getting_Started_With_Bugaboo.md

 ##### RTFM

 There's good online documentation for bugaboo.
 See [here](https://www.westgrid.ca/support/quickstart/bugaboo).
 Particularly pay attention to the information on storage and running jobs.
 WestGrid is an awesome resource and we want to be diligent users.
-If you're unsure of anything please talk to
+If you're unsure of anything, or want more in-depth explanation please come and talk to me.

 ##### (Optional) Adding aliases for common commands.